Swiss Boys' Clothes: Activities

 Figure 1.--This is a festival being celebrated in the town of Escharlens.
 We believe it is a Catholic festival.
 The children are part of the town choir.

-We do not yet have enough information and images of Switzerland in our archives to fully develop an activities section.
+We are just begiining to acquire information and images of Switzerland in build an archives to develop an activities section.
+We now have an extensive school section.
 A HBC reader has forwarded us some images of a choir in Escharlens.
-We believe that is in Switzerland hopefully our Swiss readers will provide some more information.
+Fuestivals and holidays are an interesting subject.
 We do have some information on Swiss choirs.
+Religion is an important topic.
 We also have some information on Swiss school clothing.
+We do not yet know much about work.
 We also have some limited information on Swiss youth groups.
+Hopefully our Swiss readers will provide some more information.

 Choirs